roopeeh/anna_akka_platform/API_ENDPOINTS_DOCUMENTATION.md

 - Final format: `+919876543210`

 **Login Priority:**
-1. Firebase UID (if provided) - checked first
+1. User ID (if provided) - checked first
-2. Phone number (if provided) - checked if Firebase UID not found or not provided
+2. Phone number (if provided) - checked if user ID not found or not provided

 **Response (200 - OK):**
 ```json